quangChe/angularjs-tutorial/README.md

 AngularJS manipulates our webpages via the **Model View Whatever (MVW)*** architectural approach.

   - **The model** is the data we want to display.
-    - (I.e., the JSON, JS object, or constant variables that  contain the data)
+    - (I.e., the JSON, JavaScript object, or constant variables that  contain the data)
   - **The view** is the HTML we render on the browser.
     - (I.e., the HTML file that we load in the browser)
   - **The whatever** (commonly called a *controller*) is the logic we will write to connect the **view** with the **model**.
-    - (I.e., the JS file with all our logic and AngularJS code)
+    - (I.e., the JavaScript file with all our logic and AngularJS code)

 Having this separation of concerns makes our code more manageable and our web applications faster.
 We use AngularJS as the *whatever* because monitors user actions/events within our *view* and changes in our *model* to provide the appropriate responses.